willemt/raft/README.rst

 See `ticketd <https://github.com/willemt/ticketd>`_ for an example of how to integrate with this library.

-If you don't have access to coroutines it's best to use two separate threads - one for handling Raft peer traffic, and another for handling client traffic.
+If you don't have access to coroutines it's easiest to use two separate threads - one for handling Raft peer traffic, and another for handling client traffic.

 Be aware that this library is not thread safe.
 You will need to ensure that the library's functions are called exclusively.